-Minimizing an allergic person's exposure to dust mites is the best treatment option, but if that doesn't work, several over-the-counter and prescription medications are available that can help relieve the symptoms of a dust mite allergy:
+The best treatment option is to limit your exposure to dust mites.
+If that doesn’t work, there are several over-the-counter and prescription medications that can help relieve the symptoms of a dust mite allergy:

-- antihistamines, such as the prescription Allegra and the over-the-counter Claritin, can help relieve sneezing, runny nose, and itching by minimizing the immune system’s response
+- antihistamines, such as Allegra or Claritin, can help relieve sneezing, runny nose, and itching

-- nasal corticosteroids such as Flonase or Nasonex reduce inflammation while offering fewer side effects than their oral counterparts
+- nasal corticosteroids, such as Flonase or Nasonex, can reduce inflammation while offering fewer side effects than their oral counterparts

-- decongestants, such as Sudafed or Afrin, shrink tissues in nasal passages, making it easier to breathe for many allergy sufferers
+- decongestants, such as Sudafed or Afrin, can shrink tissues in nasal passages, making it easier to breathe

 - medications that combine an antihistamine and decongestant, such as Actifed or Claritin-D

-Bedding provides the ideal breeding ground for dust mites.
-Not only is most bedding the perfect temperature and humidity for dust mites, the people curled up in it at night provide an unlimited food supply for the hungry beasts.
+Bedding is the ideal breeding ground for dust mites.
+It’s usually the perfect temperature and humidity for them, and the people curled up at night provide an unlimited food supply.

-Fortunately, it's not a losing battle for those with allergies.
-An allergy sufferer can take the following steps to make sure he or she is sleeping alone (or at least without dust mites):
+Fortunately, it’s not a losing battle for those with dust mite allergies.
+You can take the following steps to help make sure your bed stays free of dust mites:

 - Use allergen-proof bed covers on the mattress, box spring, and pillows.
-Zippered ones are best.
-Their tightly woven fabric prevents dust mites from getting a foothold in beds.
+Zippered covers are best.
+Their tightly woven fabric prevents dust mites from getting into beds.

-- Wash all bedding—including sheets, pillowcases, blankets, and bed covers—in hot water at least once a week.
+- Wash all bedding in hot water at least once a week.
+This includes sheets, pillowcases, blankets, and bed covers.
 Dry in a hot dryer or in natural sunlight during summer months.

 There are more ways to manage dust mites.
-Unlike with outside allergens such as pollen, dust mites can be kept under control with a few key steps:
+Unlike with outside allergens such as pollen, you can keep dust mites under control with a few key steps:

-- Use an air conditioner or dehumidifier to keep the relative humidity between 30 and 50 percent.
+- Use an air conditioner or dehumidifier to keep the relative humidity in your house between 30 and 50 percent.

 - Purchase a high-efficiency particulate air (HEPA) filter.

-- Buy only washable stuffed toys and wash them often.
-Keep stuffed toys off of beds as well.
+- Buy only washable stuffed toys, and wash them often.
+Keep stuffed toys off beds.

-- Dust frequently with either a damp (or oiled) towel or mop (helps keep dust down and prevents it from accumulating).
+- Dust frequently with either a damp or oiled towel or mop.
+This helps minimize the amount of dust and prevents it from accumulating.

-- Vacuum often using a cleaner with a HEPA filter (a person with a severe dust mite allergy should have someone else do this task.
+- Vacuum regularly using a vacuum cleaner with a HEPA filter.
+A person with a severe dust mite allergy should have someone else do this task.